Soul And / Or Related Artists

 In 1973, Minnie began working with Wonderlove, Stevie Wonder's backing group.

-Two years later he returned this compliment, producing her 'Perfect Angel' album, and contributing two original compositions on the set.
+A year later he returned this compliment, producing her 'Perfect Angel' album, and contributing two original compositions on the set.

-'Loving You', a song written by Minnie and her husband Richard Rudolph, brought her international success, reaching the US number 1 spot and the UK number 2 chart position in 1975.
+'Loving You', a song written by Minnie and her husband Richard Rudolph, brought her international success, reaching the U.S. number 1 spot and the U.K. number 2 chart position in 1975.

-Minnie escaped serious injury.
+Minnie escaped any serious injury.

 Her final Epic album was 'Stay In Love' in 1977, which included 'Can You Feel What I'm Saying?' and 'Young, Willing And Able'.